nnn1590/FastHCADecoder/README.md

 ![Screenshot](https://i.imgur.com/5zfgAch.png)

 Comparison between single and multi threaded modes of FastHCADecoder and the [hca decoder in C](https://github.com/Ishotihadus/hca).
-Tests were performed on Windows with an R9 3900X.
+Tests were performed on Ubuntu 18.04 with an i7-2700K.
 Your mileage may vary with different hardware/OS configurations and compilers.

 Sample file can be found here: https://kinomyu.github.io/bgm.hca